lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-23-rename-master-branch-in-git.md

 If you have scripts or other services that rely on a branch called `master` existing, you will need to create your new `main` branch and re-configure these to use it instead.

-These services could be continuous integration systems running automated tests, continuous delivery systems deploying your application to servers, or settings like default branch settings on github, or branch policies for pull requests.
+These services could be continuous integration systems running automated tests, continuous delivery systems deploying your application to servers, or settings like default branch settings on GitHub, or branch policies for pull requests.

-It might not even be possible to change it, I can't change the branch name for this repository because GitHub Pages builds from the `master` branch for a _user_ repository.
-If this was a _project_ repository, then I could choose to build from the `gh-pages` branch.
+It might not even be possible to change it, I can't change the branch name for this repository because GitHub Pages builds from the `master` branch for a _"user"_ repository.
+If this was a _"project"_ repository, then I could choose to build from the `gh-pages` branch.

 #### 2. People